Sjogren’s can take a significant toll on your physical and emotional wellbeing. This page connects you with resources and self-advocacy tools.

 Finally, here are three excellent books for self-advocacy to counter dismissive or incorrect statements made by clinicians.

-And finally, if you’re tired of reading, I highly recommend checking out the Videos page as it lists links to videos related to Sjogren’s and Sjogren’s care, dry eye disease, small fiber neuropathy, dysautonomia, and cardiovascular dysautonomias.
+If you’re tired of reading, I highly recommend checking out the Videos page to learn about Sjogren’s and Sjogren’s care, dry eye disease, small fiber neuropathy, dysautonomia, and cardiovascular dysautonomias.